-With the COVID-19 pandemic wreaking havoc in capital markets, pension plan sponsors are faced with critical investment and management challenges, involving multiple stakeholders and extending beyond the pension itself.
-Working in partnership with clients, we have found that four key issues are common among single-employer plans in particular.
+When the COVID-19 pandemic first wreaked havoc in the capital markets last spring, plan sponsors were faced with critical investment and pension management challenges, involving multiple stakeholders and extending beyond the pension itself.
+Working in partnership with clients, we have found four key issues that were especially common among single-employer plans.
 1

 - Liquidity.
 March 2020’s combination of a sharp equity drawdown and bond market illiquidity have recast how many plan sponsors may need to raise cash and manage liquidity, involving new thinking around cashflow planning, transaction costs, and transaction timing.

 - Rebalancing.
 While market dynamics have pushed many plans’ asset allocations away from policy targets, course correction calls for a judgment-based rather than a mechanistic approach—one that considers investments, enterprise risk, practical operational concerns, and opportunities presented by market dislocation.

 - Implementation.
 In volatile times, delays in making and acting on investment decisions compound risks, especially for plan sponsors with complex governance structures.
 Revising established governance policies, process, and even specific roles or areas of accountability may help to counteract these risks.

 - Communication.
 In times of crisis, effective information sharing is especially important for the success of the plan and the enterprise itself, with the frequency and nature of the communication tailored to the specific needs of different stakeholders, including the board, corporate leadership, treasurer, and other fiduciaries.

 While each plan sponsor’s unique situation requires its own solution, this paper sets forth some of our observations and recommendations.
 It also addresses not only those with day-to-day plan oversight responsibilities, but also the committees, executives, and other constituents involved—or affected by—plan management.